MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-security.md

-description: Set up an Azure Monitor Private Link Scope to securely connect networks to Azure Monitor. ms.reviewer: mahesh.sundaram ms.topic: conceptual ms.date: 07/25/2023
+description: Set up an Azure Monitor Private Link Scope to securely connect networks to Azure Monitor. ms.reviewer: mahesh.sundaram ms.topic: conceptual ms.date: 10/23/2024
 ---

 # Use Azure Private Link to connect networks to Azure Monitor

 With [Azure Private Link](/azure/private-link/private-link-overview), you can securely link Azure platform as a service (PaaS) resources to your virtual network by using private endpoints.
-Azure Monitor is a constellation of different interconnected services that work together to monitor your workloads.
-An Azure Monitor private link connects a private endpoint to a set of Azure Monitor resources to define the boundaries of your monitoring network.
-That set is called an Azure Monitor Private Link Scope (AMPLS).

-> [!NOTE]
-> Azure Monitor private links are structured differently from private links to other services you might use.
-Instead of creating multiple private links, one for each resource the virtual network connects to, Azure Monitor uses a single private link connection, from the virtual network to an AMPLS.
-AMPLS is the set of all Azure Monitor resources to which a virtual network connects through a private link.
+Azure Monitor private links are structured differently from private links to other services.
+This article describes the main principles of Azure Monitor private links and how they operate.

-## Advantages

-With Private Link you can:
+Advantages of using Private Link with Azure Monitor include the following.
+See [Key benefits of Private Link](/azure/private-link/private-link-overview#key-benefits) for further benefits.

-- Connect privately to Azure Monitor without opening up any public network access.
-- Ensure your monitoring data is only accessed through authorized private networks.
+- Connect privately to Azure Monitor without allowing any public network access.
+Ensure your monitoring data is only accessed through authorized private networks.
 - Prevent data exfiltration from your private networks by defining specific Azure Monitor resources that connect through your private endpoint.
 - Securely connect your private on-premises network to Azure Monitor by using Azure ExpressRoute and Private Link.
 - Keep all traffic inside the Azure backbone network.

-For more information, see [Key benefits of Private Link](/azure/private-link/private-link-overview#key-benefits).

-## How it works: Main principles
+## Basic concepts
-An Azure Monitor private link connects a private endpoint to a set of Azure Monitor resources made up of Log Analytics workspaces and Application Insights resources.
-That set is called an Azure Monitor Private Link Scope.
+Instead of creating a private link for each resource the virtual network connects to, Azure Monitor uses a single private link connection using a private endpoint from the virtual network to an Azure Monitor Private Link Scope (AMPLS).
+The AMPLS is a set of Azure Monitor resources that define the boundaries of your monitoring network.

 :::image type="content" source="./media/private-link-security/private-link-basic-topology.png" lightbox="./media/private-link-security/private-link-basic-topology.png" alt-text="Diagram that shows basic resource topology.":::

-An AMPLS:
+Notable aspects of the AMPLS include the following:

-* **Uses private IPs**: The private endpoint on your virtual network allows it to reach Azure Monitor endpoints through private IPs from your network's pool, instead of using the public IPs of these endpoints.
-For this reason, you can keep using your Azure Monitor resources without opening your virtual network to unrequired outbound traffic.
+* **Uses private IPs**: The private endpoint on your virtual network allows it to reach Azure Monitor endpoints through private IPs from your network's pool instead of using the public IPs of these endpoints.
+This allows you to keep using your Azure Monitor resources without opening your virtual network to unrequired outbound traffic.
 * **Runs on the Azure backbone**: Traffic from the private endpoint to your Azure Monitor resources will go over the Azure backbone and not be routed to public networks.
-* **Controls which Azure Monitor resources can be reached**: Configure your AMPLS to your preferred access mode.
-You can either allow traffic only to Private Link resources or to both Private Link and non-Private-Link resources (resources out of the AMPLS).
+* **Controls which Azure Monitor resources can be reached**: Configure whether to allow traffic only to Private Link resources or to both Private Link and non-Private-Link resources outside of the AMPLS.
-* **Controls network access to your Azure Monitor resources**: Configure each of your workspaces or components to accept or block traffic from public networks.
-You can apply different settings for ingestion and query requests.
+* **Controls network access to your Azure Monitor resources**: Configure each of your workspaces or components to accept or block traffic from public networks, potentially using different settings for data ingestion and query requests.

-## Azure Monitor private links rely on your DNS
+## DNS zones
-When you set up a private link connection, your DNS zones map Azure Monitor endpoints to private IPs to send traffic through the private link.
+When you create an AMPLS, your DNS zones map Azure Monitor endpoints to private IPs to send traffic through the private link.
 Azure Monitor uses both resource-specific endpoints and shared global/regional endpoints to reach the workspaces and components in your AMPLS.

-> [!WARNING]
-> Because Azure Monitor uses some shared endpoints (meaning endpoints that aren't resource specific), setting up a private link even for a single resource changes the DNS configuration that affects traffic to *all resources*.
-In other words, traffic to all workspaces or components is affected by a single private link setup.
+Because Azure Monitor uses some shared endpoints, configuring a private link even for a single resource changes the DNS configuration that affects traffic to *all resources*.
 The use of shared endpoints also means you should use a single AMPLS for all networks that share the same DNS.
 Creating multiple AMPLS resources will cause Azure Monitor DNS zones to override each other and break existing environments.
-To learn more, see [Plan by network topology](./private-link-design.md#plan-by-network-topology).
+See [Plan by network topology](./private-link-design.md#plan-by-network-topology) for further details.

 ### Shared global and regional endpoints
 When you configure Private Link even for a single resource, traffic to the following endpoints will be sent through the allocated private IPs: